whoisdatacenter/Free-Domains-Database/README.md

 <br />

 # Hello and welcome!
-# Url For acessing the domains data
+Url for Acessing the Data

 Url-https://whoisdatacenter.com/domains.txt